charoulafotiadou/aDNA_snp_tool/README.md

 - outgroup: Name of the outgroup.
 - output_snps.tsv: Output file with SNPs per node (Position, Reference, Derived).

+⚠️ **Warning:** This script is not designed to mind for gaps and alignment issues of low covered sequences.
+Make sure to include only high quality sequences to avoid misalignments.
+If this occurs, the next script will have issue aligning correctly with the reference in the BAM file.
+Please always check with a visualizer if the identified SNPs within the reads are where they were expected.

 **2. Analyse Reads Covering SNPs**

 Script: **analyse_snp_reads.py**